 Since medical researchers discovered that COVID-19 is an airborne virus, the importance of healthy indoor air has never been more clear.
-Devices like True HEPA air purifiers that clean the air of bacteria and virus particles are essential in mitigating the spread of airborne illnesses like COVID in indoor spaces.
+Devices like air purifiers that clean the air of bacteria and virus particles with only high efficiency air filters and a strong motor are essential in mitigating the spread of airborne illnesses like COVID in indoor spaces.

 CMS Funding for Air Purifiers